The 15 Most Awesome Things to do in Lake Toba (An Insider’s List)

 Take a scooter if your butt can handle it, or hire a car and driver to head across to the mainland from Pangururan.
 You’ll climb twisting and turning mountainous roads and won’t be able to resist stopping at least a few times on the way for incredible photo ops.

-Once at the top, the eagles-eye view of the lake and surrounding areas from the three-level tower are gorgeous.
+Once at the top, the eagle-eye view of the lake and surrounding areas from the three-level tower are gorgeous.

 Lake Toba is a hiker’s dream – in theory.
 Those incredible natural surroundings will have you lacing up your sneakers and looking for the nearest trail.
 Which is kind of the problem; there aren’t a lot of clearly marked trails, and very little info out there on where to go.